Ihsaan-f/google-meeter/README.md

 > # **Google-meeter**
 ### A simple python script that uses selenium(chrome web driver),pyautogui,time and schedule modules to enter google meets automatically.

-**Caution-This might not work on linux or mac, i haven't tested the script on linux or mac**.
+**Note-This might not work on linux or mac, i haven't tested the script on linux or mac.I suggest having a fast internet :)**

 ## Dependencies- <br />
 - **python** <br />